SalomePlatform/adao/doc/en/index.rst

 detailed :ref:`section_reference`, with three essential main sub-parts describing the details of commands and options of the algorithms.
-A :ref:`section_glossary`, some :ref:`section_notations`, a :ref:`section_bibliography` and an extensive index are included in the document.
+A :ref:`section_glossary`, some :ref:`section_notations`, a :ref:`section_bibliography`, some elements about :ref:`section_versions`, and an extensive index are included in the document.
 And, to comply with the module requirements, be sure to read the part :ref:`section_license`.

 .. toctree::
    :caption: Table of contents